-At June 30, 2022 and December 31, 2021, we do not have derivative instruments.
-Our interest rate swap agreements ended in November 2021.
+At March 31, 2022 and 2021, our derivative instruments were limited to interest rate swap agreements with an aggregate notional amount of \$nil and \$50 million, respectively.
+The interest rate swap agreements ended in November 2021.
 Pursuant to the terms of the interest rate swap agreements, we paid a blended fixed rate and received interest payments based on the one-month LIBOR.
 The net difference to be paid or received under the interest rate swap agreements was settled monthly and was recognized as an adjustment to interest expense.
 The fair value of our interest rate swap agreements was determined using a pricing model based on the LIBOR swap rate and other observable market data.
-On July 27, 2022, we entered into interest rate swap agreements with an aggregate notional amount of \$500 million (See Note 17 of Notes to consolidated financial statements).